-Medicaid Nursing-LPN & RN: Private duty nursing rates were established based on the projected costs of the service.
+Medicaid Nursing LPN & RN rates were established based on the projected costs of the service.
 Cost reports submitted by providers are renewed on as-needed basis to ensure the appropriateness of the rates or to justify any proposed rate increase.
 RN and LPN rates build-up models have been used to substantiate prior rate increases.
-The July 2017 rate increase averaging 3.5% was implemented due to legislative budget priorities in the SFY 2017 session.
 Future rates and rebasing will be based on rate build-up models.

 All Home Accessibility waiver service rates for modifications with the exception of ramps are manually priced based upon the provider's cost estimate.
 Ramps are priced by the linear foot and participants choose a provider.
 The State regularly solicits input from providers on the appropriateness of the per foot rate and adjusts this rate based upon changes in lumber costs.
 There is no single rate for all ramps.
 Phoenix includes a spreadsheet which gathers data on such things as number of feet of ramp, number of decks, turns, etc. This automatically calculates the cost of the ramp.
 For all other modifications, competitive bids are solicited and the lowest responsive bid is accepted.
 Cost is the evaluation criteria for all other modifications.
 The State does not establish rate minimums or maximums for other modifications.
-The environmental modification specialist will review bid rates and ask for adjustments if there is no appropriate bid returned based upon the specifications of the job.
-Home modifications are done by bid.
+The environmental modification specialist reviews bid rates and asks for adjustments if no appropriate bid is submitted based upon the specifications of the job.
 An employee of the SMA provides specifications for all modifications and, through Phoenix, puts them out for bid to all providers covering the geographical area.
 Providers submit a bid and a winning bid is declared.
 The case manager authorizes the service at the bid level and the provider uses EVV/Phoenix to bill.
 The paid amount cannot exceed the winning bid level.